“Peace begins with a smile” – Mother Theresa

 - The heart and small intestines are associated with joy or the lack of it.
 Smiling into your hear can fill you with compassion.
 If you find this hard you may want to think about any hatred that you are hanging on to and could now release.

-Modern science echos the Taoist’s theories by finding that a smile lowers the stress hormones cortisol, adrenalin and noradrenaline and produces hormones which stabilize blood pressure, relax muscles, improve respiration and increase your sense of well being whilst giving you energy a boost.
+Modern science echos the Taoist’s theories by finding that a smile lowers the stress hormones cortisol, adrenalin and noradrenaline and produces hormones which stabilize blood pressure, relax muscles, improve respiration and increase your sense of well being whilst giving you the energy a boost.

 So give this deceptively simple mediation a try.
 There is both ancient and modern wisdom that says it works.